News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 Plugins are soft-linked libraries, thus a separated .so file that, when running in conjunction with KrakenD, can participate in the processing.
 When we talk about plugins, we refer to Go plugins.
 You can create custom code, inject it into different parts of KrakenD processing, and still use the official KrakenD software without forking the code.

 Middlewares, on the other hand, are the components that form the KrakenD binary when glued together along with the core engine.
 Suppose you want to change its behavior or add new ones, then you must recompile KrakenD.
-However, the architecture is designed in a way you will not need to change middleware, and coding middleware is unnecessary.
+However, the architecture is designed in a way you will not need to change middleware, and coding middleware becomes unnecessary because the plugin system relieves you from that.

 Do I need a plugin?